 The Abernethy Forest is situated within the Cairngorm national park between the Boat of Garten and the Village of Nethy Bridge, The forest, an RSPB reserve, is remnant of the magnificent Caledonian forest and comprises mainly of Scots pines, birch and rowan trees.
 The Caledonian Forest is a type of woodland that covered many parts of Scotland in years gone by, now unfortunately only 1% of this remarkable forest remains today.
 There is around 4,000 hectares of forest that makes the RSPB protected reserve, and just less than 50% of this is the native Caledonian Forest, the Abernethy Forest is one of the largest remaining sections of Caledonian forest in Scotland.
 Other areas with remains of this forest are Beinn Eighe in Wester Ross and Glen Affric.

 Abernethy Forest is a prime location for Scotland’s wildlife.
 The Forest is home to many of Scotland’s rarest animals and birds but is most famous for the loch Garten ospreys that return to the forest each summer to breed.
 Other rare breeds of animals and birds can be seen in the forest include the very rare Scottish Crossbill, the elusive Scottish Wildcat and Pine Martens, Capercaillie also roam the forest and guided trips from the RSPB can be arranged to view these fantastic birds.
-Also seen in the forest are Black grouse, crested tits, Red squirrel and Deer.
+Also seen in the forest are Black grouse, Red squirrel and Deer.
 You will also see many other species of birds within the forest and water birds around the Lochs.

 Things to do in Abernethy Forest